Atala-Deborah/Advanced-Programming-Project-Group-17/README.md

 ### Common Issues
 - If you encounter any permissions issues, run commands as administrator
 - Check that all required PHP extensions are enabled in php.ini
-- Make sure the sqlite3 PHP extension is enabled
-Your application should now be running at `http://localhost:8000`
+- Make sure the sqlite3 PHP extension is enabled in vs code Your application should now be running at `http://localhost:8000`

 ### Common Issues